LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 11 ](/Pictures/Figure11.png)

-## Improved system design by adding a constant generator
+## Improved system design by adding a Constants Generator
 Some instructions implicitly need a constant numeric value in their execution.

 One such instruction is the INC instruction which increments a variable by one.
 Another statement is the SET statement which assigns the value one to a variable.
 Both instructions need the constant one.